Muppet*Vision 3D: Queue

-Before guests are seated in the theater where the film is shown, they go through the queue, which winds through "Muppet Labs", home of Dr. Bunsen Honeydew and his assistant Beaker.
-The audience passes several office doors, all featuring outlandish job descriptions and spoof movie posters featuring the Muppets, including The Bride of Froggen-Schwein, The Pigseidon Adventure, and SuperBeaker II.
-Guests then enter a large room filled with Muppet "props" and boxes with comical and humorous labels.
-Above guests' heads are sets of three television monitors, where the pre-show featuring several Muppets is shown.
+Before guests were seated in the theater where the film was shown, they went through the queue, which wound through "Muppet Labs", home of Dr. Bunsen Honeydew and his assistant Beaker.
+The audience passed several office doors, all featuring outlandish job descriptions and spoof movie posters featuring the Muppets, including The Bride of Froggen-Schwein, The Pigseidon Adventure, and SuperBeaker II.
+Guests then entered a large room filled with Muppet "props" and boxes with comical and humorous labels.
+Above guests' heads were sets of three television monitors, where the pre-show featuring several Muppets was shown.

-The audience is repeatedly reminded to take a pair of 3D glasses from several containers around the room before entering the theater, which is modeled after the theater depicted on The Muppet Show.
-Muppet*Vision 3D is the only Disney 3D attraction currently playing which refers to the glasses as "3D Glasses".
-However, the glasses are sometimes referred to as "3D Safety Goggles", foreshadowing the "dangerous" experiments guests will be visiting.

-At Disney California Adventure, the queue was different in that it featured a cast member at the turnstile handing out the glasses individually and the "hallway" scene from the Disney's Hollywood Studios queue was replaced with a "courtyard" filled with various props.
-The queue winded around a fake "set", blending in with the rest of the Hollywood Land district.
+At Disney California Adventure, the queue winded around a fake "set", blending in with the rest of the Hollywood Land district.
 Guests also saw half of a motorbike protruding from the wall above, with a hole in the shape of Gonzo.
-The pre-show room there included a scrolling LED monitor known as The Official Time Clock which displayed various messages and jokes (including references to Elvis and The Mickey Mouse Club) while counting down to showtime.
+The pre-show room there included a scrolling LED monitor known as The Official Time Clock which displayed various messages and jokes (including references to Elvis Presley and The Mickey Mouse Club) while counting down to showtime.

-In the spring of 2008, the queue was replaced with an eating area for the nearby Award Weiners restaurant in order to provide more seating for it.
-The spoof movie posters were removed, now in their place are real movie posters promoting current and upcoming films from Walt Disney Studios as well as posters promoting Disney+ shows.
+In the spring of 2008, the Disney California Adventure queue was replaced with an eating area for the nearby Award Weiners restaurant in order to provide more seating for it.
+The spoof movie posters were removed, replaced by actual posters from then-upcoming films from Walt Disney Studios as well as posters promoting Disney+ shows.
 The original "Disaster Effects" storage area remained until January 2015.

-From March 2014 to December 2016, the pre-show was edited to include Constantine, the villain from Muppets Most Wanted (2014), to promote the new film.
-Likewise, in October 2021, the majority of the pre-show was replaced with a promo Hosted by Pepe the King Prawn, for Muppets Haunted Mansion (2021).
+From March 2014 to December 2016, the pre-show was edited to include Constantine, the villain from the 2014 sequel Muppets Most Wanted, to promote the new film.
+Likewise, in October 2021, the majority of the pre-show was replaced with a promo for the 2021 Halloween special Muppets Haunted Mansion, hosted by Pepe the King Prawn, one of the main protagonists of the special.